 Intrinsic and Extrinsic Motivation

-The categorization of motivation into intrinsic and extrinsic motivations (see Poonam, 1997; Bénabou and Tirole, 2003; Covington and Mueller, 2001; Durmaz and Diyarbakırlıoğlu, 2011) is based on where the motivation comes from.
+The categorization of motivation into intrinsic and extrinsic motivations (see Poonam, 1997; Bénabou and Tirole, 2003; Covington and Mueller, 2001; Durmaz and Diyarbakırlıoğlu, 2011) is based on where the motivation comes.
 Intrinsic motivation is the one that is produced by inner drive within individuals.
-They are motivated because they are pleasured or feel happy from performing task or from anticipated satisfaction of task accomplishment.
+They are motivated because they are pleasured or feel happy from performing tasks or from anticipated satisfaction of task accomplishment.
 Extrinsic motivation is one that comes from outside individuals.
-There are many source of this motivation (Poonam, 1997) but common sources are reward (such as money or grades) and coercion or punishment (Durmaz and Diyarbakırlıoğlu, 2011).
+There are many sources of this motivation (Poonam, 1997), but familiar sources are rewards (such as money or grades) and coercion or punishment (Durmaz and Diyarbakırlıoğlu, 2011).

 According to its creator Bandura (1977), self-efficacy is a person’s belief about his or her ability to perform a task and reach goals.
-He proposed that self-efficacy determine how people feel, think, motivate themselves and behave.
-People with strong self-efficacy are more confidence in performing tasks.
+He proposed that self-efficacy determines how people feel, think, motivate themselves, and behave.
+People with strong self-efficacy are more confident in performing tasks.
 They also tend to set up higher goals and have higher motivation.
-They are more receptive toward difficult task because they perceive it as to be mastered rather as threats to be avoided.
+They are more receptive to difficult tasks because they perceive it to be mastered instead as threats to be avoided.

-On another hand, according to Bandura (1977), people with low self-efficacy view difficult tasks as threats.
-They have low motivation and weak commitment to the goals they want to achieve.
-When they face difficult task, they tend to focus to their deficiencies and look for the reasons to get out rather than to find the way to perform successfully.
+On the other hand, according to Bandura (1977), people with low self-efficacy view difficult tasks as threats.
+They have low motivation and a weak commitment to the goals they want to achieve.
+When they face a difficult task, they tend to focus on their deficiencies and look for the reasons to get out rather than find a way to perform successfully.

-There are many studies that confirm that self-efficacy influence various behaviors and its outputs.
+Many studies confirm that self-efficacy influences various behaviors and outputs.
 In online trading, self- affects trust in the online vendor and positively influences an individual online consumer’s purchase intention (Kim and Kim, 2009).
-In service, McKee, Simmers and Licata (2006) found that consumers with high self-efficacy tend to participate in positive word-of-mouth communication and to stay in the company.
-Rhodes and Courneya (2003) in two studies that basically used Theory of Planned Behavior, found that among three predictor of behavioral intention, self-efficacy is the most powerful one.
+In service, McKee, Simmers, and Licata (2006) found that consumers with high self-efficacy tend to participate in positive word-of-mouth communication and to stay in the company.
+Rhodes and Courneya (2003), using the Theory of Planned Behavior, found in two studies that among three predictors of behavioral intention, self-efficacy is the most powerful.